Fhoughton/chip8-genesis/README.md

 # chip8-genesis
-A basic chip-8 emulator that runs on the Sega Genesis using roms loaded from memory.
+A basic chip-8 emulator that runs on the Sega Genesis using roms loaded from memory, leverages SGDK.
 Currently WIP.

 ## todo:
 - Fix display issues, current display fails to clear